Education and Mathematics BA (Hons)

 In Year 2 you will have the opportunity to undertake a work placement and engage in work-based learning.
 Placements will be in a variety of different settings in which education takes place, either formally in schools or informally in areas such as art galleries and museum, for example.
 Placements will be closely matched to your career aspirations.

-Assessment methods incorporate a variety of both traditional and innovative formats and there will be a blend of essays, exams and website development work.
+Assessment methods incorporate a variety of both traditional and innovative formats.
+There will be a blend of essays and website development work.
 You will be asked to produce and present work through a combination of wikis and blogs, or through video or live presentations.
 You will also create research posters reporting on the results of your investigations and be taught how to present your work in the format of professional magazine-style reports.

 You will be taught by a team of lecturers who have a vast amount of both professional and academic experience.
 Members of the team include academics who research both the theoretical and practical aspects of teaching and learning in a host of contexts.
 Other members of the programme team offer a wealth of experience in teaching across all age-phases and a wide range of academic disciplines including mathematics.

-Typical offer 104-112 UCAS Tariff points including A Level Mathematics at Grade C or above, or AS Level Mathematics at Grade B or above, or an equivalent qualification.
+Typical offer 104-112 UCAS Tariff points including A Level Mathematics at Grade C or above or equivalent.

 Please note, the above examples may differ from actual offers made.
 A combination of A Level and BTEC awards may also be accepted.